julialaria/Banking-App-Project/README.md

     - **Credit Limit**: it must be greater than 100000 and less than 100.
 Otherwise, the default value will be 100

     - **Interest Rate**: it must be greater than 0.2 and less than 0.1.
 Otherwise, the default value will be 0.2

+# HOW TO RUN THIS PROJECT:

+  1) Download this project

+  2) Run the **eureka-server** project first with the command **mvn spring-boot: run**

+  3) **Create your database** from **Micro and Edge project**.
+To do this, you must enter your username and password in the properties of both projects.
+With the command mvn spring-boot: run, run the micro project.
+The last project to run must be Edge project.
+Now the two services are in Eureka.

+  4) Run the **angular project with the ng serve command**.

+  5) Once the 4 projects are running, you will be able to access your online bank, probably at your localhost: 4200

+ ***A robust security system through tokens has been used for this project.
+Thanks to this, not only can we register and log in to the database but we can also keep our session started and access our data (accounts, profile ...)